Screen Time in Quarantine, and How to Manage it

 ○ “Our brain learns better when we do things in real life and with other people”

 - Enhance learning.
 Co-watch high-quality programs or co-play games with your child.
 Ask questions during and afterwards to support learning and social skills .
-Older shows from our days, like Mr. Rodgers and Arthur, are wonderful examples of quality programs.
+Older shows from our days, like Mr. Rogers and Arthur, are wonderful examples of quality programs.
 They are slower paced, use simple visuals, and allow a child to process and reflect.

 ○ What was your favorite part?